MEET THE TEAM

 Sales & Operations

 Alberto is a veteran glacier and wilderness guide in Iceland.
-In previous roles Alberto was in charge of training new guides, safety procedures and forging new routes on the glaciers around Iceland.
+In previous roles, Alberto was responsible for training new guides, safety procedures and forging new routes on the glaciers around Iceland.
 He often jokes that he spent the last 4 years continuously outside.
-These days Alberto loves to show you some of his favourite places in the country.
-He is well read and loves to share his knowledge and funny stories with all the customers he meets.
+These days, Alberto loves to show you some of his favourite places in the country.
+He is well-read and loves to share his knowledge and funny stories with all the customers he meets.
 He loves books, landscape photography, rock climbing, hiking and yoga.
 His charm and infectious smile will leave you feeling like you have made a friend for life.

 Anika Truter | Photo by Berglind Jóhannsdóttir